-The bill aims to enhance the administration and funding of the State Athletic Commission to support a safe and thriving combative sports industry in Arkansas.
-Key amendments include the definition of "combative sports," which now explicitly includes "professional wrestling," while previously excluding it.
-The bill also grants the State Athletic Commission jurisdiction over professional wrestling events with 1,500 or more attendees, thereby expanding its regulatory authority.
-Additionally, the bill outlines the requirements for referees and judges in professional events, mandating training and certification from recognized organizations approved by the commission.
+The bill aims to enhance the administration and regulation of the State Athletic Commission by providing necessary funding and updating definitions and regulations related to combative sports.
+Notably, the definition of "combative sports" is expanded to include "professional wrestling," which was previously excluded.
+Additionally, the bill grants the State Athletic Commission jurisdiction over professional wrestling events with 1,500 or more attendees, thereby increasing its regulatory authority.

 Statutes affected: